-Voting is now open for people to choose the 2018 winners of the prestigious Tenants’ Choice Awards.
-Please use the voting form below to choose your winners in each category.
+Voting is now closed for people to choose the 2018 winners of the prestigious Tenants’ Choice Awards.

 The awards recognise excellence and achievements, by local individuals and community groups across Doncaster, who in the last 12 months have been making a positive difference in their local area.

 The finalists in each category have been selected by Steve Waddington, Director of Housing Services, and Rodger Haldenby, Vice Chair of the St Leger Homes Board – with the final decision on who will win taken by you, our tenants and residents living in Doncaster communities.Details of the shortlisted candidates appear below.

 This year we have once again been overwhelmed by how many people have taken the time to nominate those special individuals who help others in their community for a Tenants’ Choice Award.

 Winners will be announced at the awards ceremony in July.
 This will be shared on social media and will also appear in the October issue of HouseProud.

 1. Martin Nistor - Vote Now

 Martin moved to Doncaster from Slovakia but wanted to continue making a difference for the community that he is from.
 He has strong values and beliefs, and strives to make sure that the whole community lives together harmoniously.

 Martin engages young people in sporting activities to give them a sense of pride and a willingness to belong to the Hexthorpe community.
 He takes great pride in encouraging people to get together, join in sports, learn about health and wellbeing and link communities to support organisations.